3-Round-Stones/callimachus/README.txt

 $CALLIMACHUS/webapps/callimachus/callimachus-ontology.ttl file for more details.

 The calli Realm classes can be used to declare an authorization realms.
-Use the http:realm annotation to assign a realm to a message type or class.
-The default realm is </accounts>.
+Use the calli:realm annotation to assign a realm to a message type or class.
+The default realm is </>.
 See the callimachus-ontology.ttl file for details on how to declare them in the RDF store.

 The end point "/sparql" accepts ready only application/sparql-query or a form